 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-C What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Medicare-covered dental services: Covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician.
-Non-routine dental care (Medicare-covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) ✓ Prior authorization may apply, see page 64 for more information.
-Deductible does not apply: \$0 for Medicare-covered surgical procedures performed by a physician/practitioner in a provider's office. \$35 for each Medicare-covered visit with a specialist.
-Deductible does apply: 10% for each Medicare-covered ambulatory surgical center or outpatient hospital facility visit.
-30% for all Medicare-covered dental services.
-Deductible does apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Dental services Medicare-covered dental services: Covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician.
+Non-routine dental care (Medicare-covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) ✓ Prior authorization may apply, see page 62 for more information. \$0 for Medicare-covered surgical procedures performed by a physician/practitioner in a provider's office. \$25 for each Medicare-covered visit with a specialist. \$0 for each Medicare-covered ambulatory surgical center or outpatient hospital facility visit.
 Non-Medicare covered dental services: Not covered Non-Medicare covered preventive dental services, such as cleanings, fillings, and crowns, are not covered.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Depression screening We cover one screening for depression per year.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no copayment for an annual depression screening visit.
-Deductible does not apply.
-30% for an annual depression screening visit.
-Deductible does apply.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 There is no copayment for the Medicare-covered diabetes screening tests.
-Deductible does not apply.
-30% for the Medicare-covered diabetes screening tests.
-Deductible does apply.